Charles Ernest Beulé: Biography

-Born at Saumur, Maine-et-Loire, he was educated at the École Normale, and after having held the professorship of rhetoric at Moulins for a year, was sent to Athens in 1851 as one of the professors in the École Française there.
+Born in Saumur, Maine-et-Loire, he was educated at the École Normale, and after holding the professorship of rhetoric at Moulins for a year, was sent to Athens in 1851 as one of the professors in the École Française.

-While in Athens, he discovered the Beulé Gate leading to the propylaea of the acropolis, and his work, L'Acropole d'Athènes was published by order of the minister of public instruction.
+While in Athens, he discovered the Beulé Gate leading to the propylaea of the acropolis, and his work, L'Acropole d'Athènes, was published by order of the minister of public instruction.
 On his return to France, promotion and distinctions followed rapidly upon his first successes.
-He was made doctor of letters, chevalier of the Légion d'honneur, professor of archaeology at the Bibliothèque Impériale, member of the Académie des Inscriptions et Belles-Lettres, and perpetual secretary of the Académie des Beaux-Arts.
+He was made a doctor of letters, chevalier of the Légion d'honneur, professor of archaeology at the Bibliothèque Impériale, member of the Académie des Inscriptions et Belles-Lettres, and perpetual secretary of the Académie des Beaux-Arts.

 He took great interest in political affairs, with which the last few years of his life were entirely occupied.
 Elected a member of the National Assembly in 1871, he zealously supported the Orleanist party.
-Between May and November 1873 he was Minister of the Interior in the Broglie ministry.
+Between May and November 1873, he was Minister of the Interior in the Broglie ministry.

 He committed suicide on 4 April 1874, aged 47.